aoterodelaroza/critic2/README.md

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option:

-    LDFLAGS=-static ./configure ...
+    LDFLAGS='-static -Wl,--whole-archive -lpthread -Wl,--no-whole-archive' ./configure ...

 provided the machine has the same architecture.
+(The part between the -Wl is there to prevent statically-linked gfortran executables from segfaulting.)
 You can choose the compiler by changing the FC and F77 flags before configure:

     FC=gfortran F77=gfortran ./configure ...